Dick Thornburgh: U.S. Attorney

 Following an unsuccessful bid for the U.S. House of Representatives against William S. Moorhead in 1966, Thornburgh served as an elected delegate to the 1967–1968 Pennsylvania Constitutional Convention where he spearheaded efforts at judicial and local government reform.
-In 1969 President of the United States Richard Nixon appointed Thornburgh as the U.S. Attorney for the Western District of Pennsylvania, where he earned a reputation as being tough on organized crime.
-In 1971, Thornburgh successfully took Pittsburgh steel companies to court for polluting rivers based on the 1899 Refuse Act.
-This was before the major environmental laws that are the backbone of the EPA were passed, and was a sign of what was to come.
+In 1969 President of the United States Richard Nixon appointed Thornburgh as the U.S. Attorney for the Western District of Pennsylvania, where he earned a reputation for toughness on organized crime.
+In 1971, Thornburgh successfully prosecuted Pittsburgh steel companies for polluting rivers based on the 1899 Refuse Act.
+This was before the passage of the major environmental laws that are the foundation of the EPA and was a sign of future environmental enforcement.

 In 1975, President Gerald Ford appointed him to serve as the Assistant Attorney General for the Justice Department's Criminal Division.
 After two years at that post, Thornburgh returned to law practice in Pittsburgh and initiated a campaign for governor.